THE MICHELINO DECK - A 5TH SUIT WITH 16 TRUMP CARDS

 Pier Candido Decembrio, a man close to the Italian nobility, has written in 1447, short after Filippo Maria Visconti died, a biography about the life of the Duke of Milan.
-In this work there is a description of how Filippo Maria and his court loved to invent new card games and new card decks.
+In this work, there is a description of how Filippo Maria and his court loved to invent new card games and new card decks.
 The Duke was a very shy and introvert person who hated mass manifestations (like triumphal processions) but who adored strategic games (like chess and card playing).
 Approximately between 1420 and 1425, the young Duke Filippo Maria asked Marziano Rampini di Sancto Aloisio, better known as Marziano da Tortona, to create for him a deck with a new concept.
-A possible occasion for the creation of this card deck might have been the announced birth of his futur son, who at the time of birth turned out to be a girl (Bianca Maria Visconti, 1423).
-It might have been possible that in view of this coming birth, he instructed Marziano da Tortano that the deck had to glorify his family and his ancestors.
+A possible occasion for the creation of this card deck might have been the announced birth of his future son, who at the time of birth turned out to be a girl (Bianca Maria Visconti, 1423).
+It might have been possible that, considering this coming birth, he instructed Marziano da Tortano that the deck had to glorify his family and his ancestors.

 He commissioned this work for 1500 Ducats, a lot of money in that time, to the artist Michelino da Besozzo, the same artist who had painted the Visconti genealogy (see the introduction to Tarot Development), so a perfect choice to create this deck.
-When the deck was finished, and in order to facilitate the use of this deck, Marziano wrote an explanation for Filippo Maria, describing in detail the deck and its cards.
-The Michelino deck has been lost in time, but this explicative note is still conserved in the "Bibliothèque Nationale" in Paris.
+When the deck was finished, and to facilitate the use of this deck, Marziano wrote an explanation for Filippo Maria, describing in detail the deck and its cards.
+The Michelino deck has been lost in time, but this explicating note is still conserved in the "Bibliothèque Nationale" in Paris.
 Martiano died around 1425, so we are certain that the Michelino deck must have been created before this date.
 Given the birth of his first child, 1423 seems a plausible year of creation.

 In the introduction of this note, Marziano states that a serious man is supposed to abstain from game playing when the game is considered as childish or when it does not conduct to happiness (as often in gambling games).
-Then he explains that in this particular game many famous heroes are portrayed, that were renowned models of virtue, at such a degree that after they died, they were considered as Gods.
+Then he explains that in this particular game many famous heroes are portrayed, that were renowned models of virtue, to such a degree that after they died, they were considered as Gods.